Age of Enlightenment: Debating societies

 In the late 1770s, popular debating societies began to move into more "genteel" rooms, a change which helped establish a new standard of sociability.
-The backdrop to these developments was "an explosion of interest in the theory and practice of public elocution."
-The debating societies were commercial enterprises that responded to this demand, sometimes very successfully.
+The backdrop to these developments was "an explosion of interest in the theory and practice of public elocution" The debating societies were commercial enterprises that responded to this demand, sometimes very successfully.
 Some societies welcomed from 800 to 1,200 spectators per night.

 The debating societies discussed an extremely wide range of topics.
-Before the Enlightenment, most intellectual debates revolved around "confessional"—that is, Catholic, Lutheran, Reformed (Calvinist) or Anglican issues, debated primarily to establish which bloc of faith ought to have the "monopoly of truth and a God-given title to authority."
-After Enlightenment, everything that previously had been rooted in tradition was questioned, and often replaced by new concepts.
-After the second half of the 17th century and during the 18th century, a "general process of rationalization and secularization set in" and confessional disputes were reduced to a secondary status in favor of the "escalating contest between faith and incredulity."
+Before the Enlightenment, most intellectual debates revolved around "confessional"—that is, Catholic, Lutheran, Reformed (Calvinist) or Anglican—issues, debated primarily to establish which bloc of faith ought to have the "monopoly of truth and a God-given title to authority".
+After the Enlightenment, everything that previously had been rooted in tradition was questioned, and often replaced by new concepts.
+After the second half of the 17th century and during the 18th century, a "general process of rationalization and secularization set in" and confessional disputes were reduced to a secondary status in favor of the "escalating contest between faith and incredulity".

 In addition to debates on religion, societies discussed issues such as politics and the role of women.
 However, the critical subject matter of these debates did not necessarily translate into opposition to the government; the results of the debate quite frequently upheld the status quo.
-From a historical standpoint, one of the most important features of the debating society was their openness to the public, as women attended and even participated in almost every debating society, which were likewise open to all classes providing they could pay the entrance fee.
+From a historical standpoint, one of the most important features of the debating societies was their openness to the public, as women attended and even participated in almost every debating society, which were likewise open to all classes providing they could pay the entrance fee.
 Once inside, spectators were able to participate in a largely egalitarian form of sociability that helped spread Enlightenment ideas.